KelvinLaw-jpg/PicoCTF_Write_Up/General_Skills/Endianness.md

 The challenge is to teach use little and big endianness, basically how different systems will store data in different order.
 For example, all x86 uses little endianness.

-So with the downloaded script, it asks us to give both the little and big endianness of the string `cqfqv`
+So with the downloaded executable, it asks us to give both the little and big endianness of the string `cqfqv`

 To get the endianness, we will first convert it to Hex representation through the ASCII Table